graviscool/graviscool/README.md

 Currently working on: my website :)

 Currently learning: Next.js, React
-Proficient in: Python, Java, JavaScript, C, HTML, CSS
+Proficient in: Python, Java, JavaScript, TypeScript, C, HTML, CSS, and Verilog

 Looking for: Any opportunities in the software field!